jacoblee93/fully-local-pdf-chatbot/README.md

 - [Voy](https://github.com/tantaraio/voy) as the vector store, fully WASM in the browser.
 - [Ollama](https://ollama.ai/), [WebLLM](https://webllm.mlc.ai/), or [Chrome's built-in Gemini Nano](https://developer.chrome.com/docs/ai/built-in) to run an LLM locally and expose it to the web app.
-- [LangChain.js](https://js.langchain.com) to call the models, perform retrieval, and generally orchestrate all the pieces.
+- [LangGraph.js](https://langchain-ai.github.io/langgraphjs/) and [LangChain.js](https://js.langchain.com) to call the models, perform retrieval, and generally orchestrate all the pieces.
 - [Transformers.js](https://huggingface.co/docs/transformers.js/index) to run open source [Nomic](https://www.nomic.ai/) embeddings in the browser.
   - For higher-quality embeddings, switch to `"nomic-ai/nomic-embed-text-v1"` in `app/worker.ts`.